capitalisttofu/stock-market-streaming-app/backend/README.md

 The messages are sent to different partitions based on the symbol of the trade data.
 If the datapoint is missing `Last` or `Trading time` values, `raw_trade_event_parser` produces a new messages to the `discarded_data` topic.

+## Trade Data API

+The trade data api consumes two Kafka topics: `trade_data` and `buy_sell_advice`, and sends the events with WebSockets to the frontend.
+It consists of an express API, which listens on port 3000.
+The API uses Socket.io for managing the WebSockets.

+The trade data API can be run with `npm run trade-data-api`.